 The District Department of the Environment's green roof rebate program has launched the 2014-2015 program with new funding.
 The program will process applications from an existing queue.
 Applicants should file the necessary paperwork with the Anacostia Watershed Society (AWS) to be added to the queue.

 The 2014-2015 green roof rebate program will provide base funding of $10 per square foot, and up to $15 per square foot in targeted subwatersheds.
 There is no cap on the size of projects eligible for the rebate.
 Properties of all sizes including residential, commercial and institutional are encouraged to apply.
 For buildings with a footprint of 2,500 square feet or less, funds are available to defray the cost of a structural assessment.
-Additional funding may be available for features that further advance environmental goals.
 This webpage will be continuously updated with additional information.

 Benefits of Green Roofs